digst/IT-System-AP/SYS-AP/README.md

 Læs specifikationen SYS-AP her: https://digst.github.io/IT-System-AP/SYS-AP/docs/

 ## Basic Application Profile for IT System Description (DRAFT)
 This page documents the RDF constructs as applied in a DRAFT for a Danish public-sector specification for describing basic information about IT systems.
-Please find below an overview of the  main classes and their properties:
+Please find below an overview of the  main classes and their properties categorised according to the following perspectives:

 ![Perspectives](https://github.com/digst/IT-System-AP/blob/master/SYS-AP/docs/img/Figur_illustration_af_standardens_emnemaessige_sammenhaenge(en).PNG "Perspectives")